tamsynC/TurtleBot_Group5/README.md

 # Project Description

-The aim of this project is to implement a image comparision module to compare a still image of a deatiled square to a live imput feed from a USB camera mounted to a waffle TurtleBot 3.
+The aim of this project is to implement a image comparision module to compare a still image of a detailed square to a live input feed from a USB camera mounted to a waffle TurtleBot 3.
 The TurtleBot is then to move towards this specified square.

 # Required Software